webplatform/docs-wpd/CSS_property_guide/index.md

 * Compatibility table

 Safari
 - Desktop:  Mobile:
 Chrome
 - Desktop:  Mobile:
 Firefox
 - Desktop:  Mobile:
 IE
 - Desktop:  Mobile:
 Opera
 - Desktop:  Mobile:
 Opera Mini
 - Desktop: n/a Mobile:
 Android
 - Desktop: n/a Mobile:
 Blackberry
 - Desktop: n/a Mobile:
 Nokia N9
 - Desktop: n/a Mobile:

-You'll need to go through the different form fields in the edit page and fill each one in.
+After collecting all the information, you'll then need to go through the different form fields in the edit page and fill each one in.

 ===Researching information===